dflib/dflib/README.md

 `DataFrame` is extremely versatile and can be used to model a variety of data tasks.
 ETL, log analysis, spreadsheets processing are just some of the examples.
 DFLib comes with connectors for many data formats:
-CSV, Excel, RDBMS, Avro, JSON and can be easily adapted to other formats (e.g. web-service-based ones like Google Sheets, etc.)
+CSV, Excel, RDBMS, Avro, JSON and can be easily adapted to other formats (e.g. web-based ones like Google Sheets, etc.)

 DFLib provides integration with Apache Echarts to visualize DataFrame data.
 Charts are generated in a form of HTML/JavaScript